Feast of the Immaculate Conception: Latin Church

+When the feast is celebrated on 9 December, the obligation to attend Mass was not transferred in some countries, but in 2024 the Holy See issued a clarification that the obligation is transferred to the day when it is observed.

 Anglican Communion

 In the Church of England, the "Conception of the Blessed Virgin Mary" may be observed as a Lesser Festival on 8 December without the religious designation as "sinless", "most pure" or "immaculate".

 The situation in other constituent churches of the Anglican Communion is similar, i.e., as a lesser commemoration.

 Oriental Orthodoxy

 The Ethiopian Orthodox Tewahedo Church celebrates the Feast of the Immaculate Conception on Nehasie 7 (August 13).
 The 96th chapter of the Kebra Nagast states: "He cleansed Eve's body and sanctified it and made for it a dwelling in her for Adam's salvation.
 Mary was born without blemish, for He made Her pure, without pollution".

 Eastern Orthodoxy

-The Eastern Orthodox Churches does not accept the Roman Catholic dogma of the Immaculate Conception.
+The Eastern Orthodox Churches does not accept the Catholic dogma of the Immaculate Conception.
 Accordingly, they celebrate 9 December called the “Feast of the Conception by Saint Anne of the Most Holy Theotokos”.

-While the Orthodox believe that the Virgin Mary was, from her conception, filled with every grace of the Holy Spirit, in view of her calling as the Mother of God, they do not teach that she was conceived without original sin as their understanding and terminology of the doctrine of original sin differs from the Roman Catholic articulation.
+While the Orthodox believe that the Virgin Mary was, from her conception, filled with every grace of the Holy Spirit, in view of her calling as the Mother of God, they do not teach that she was conceived without original sin as their understanding and terminology of the doctrine of original sin differs from the Catholic articulation.
 The Orthodox do, however, affirm that Mary is "all-holy" and never committed a personal sin during her lifetime.

 The Orthodox feast is not a perfect nine months before the feast of the Nativity of the Theotokos (8 September) as it is in the West, but a day later.
 This feast is not ranked among the Great Feasts of the church year, but is a lesser-ranking feast (Polyeleos).